-- Results, statistics from opinion and perception surveys, throughout company's operations - Outcomes from community relationship monitoring programmes, throughout company's operations - External or internal audits / reviews / evaluations / inspections - Information on spot / regular checks - Outcomes / results of community surveys - Outcomes / minutes of review meeting with relevant working group/ committee - Revised company-wide strategy / management structure / etc. - Time-bound action plans developed in response - Detailed information on actions / initiatives taken in response - · Other relevant evidence
+- Results, statistics from opinion and perception surveys, throughout company's operations - Outcomes from community relationship monitoring programmes, throughout company's operations - External or internal audits / reviews / evaluations / inspections - · Information on spot / regular checks - Outcomes / results of community surveys - Outcomes / minutes of review meeting with relevant working group/ committee - Revised company-wide strategy / management structure / etc. - Time-bound action plans developed in response - Detailed information on actions / initiatives taken in response - Other relevant evidence

-D.04 Economic and Social Viability D.04.1 Action The company has systems in place to ensure its operations encourage local entrepreneurship and support local business development, including for women.
-Can your company demonstrate at the corporate level that it: a.
-Has systems in place to ensure its operations develop strategies and plans to develop local entrepreneurship and businesses? b.
-Has systems in place to ensure its operations actively include women in these strategies and plans? c.
+D.04 Economic and Social Viability

+The company has systems in place to ensure its operations encourage local entrepreneurship and support local business development, including for women.

+- a.
+Has systems in place to ensure its operations develop strategies and plans to develop local entrepreneurship and businesses? - b.
+Has systems in place to ensure its operations actively include women in these strategies and plans? - c.
 Systematically tracks the implementation of these strategies and plans?

-Examples of relevant Kinds of Evidence Relevant assessment toolbox, toolkits or guidelines Relevant management guidelines, standard Relevant operating procedures Number of operations where strategies and plans have been implemented and statuses of these implementation processes Other relevant evidence D.04.2 Action The company has systems in place to ensure its operations develop local procurement opportunities, including for women.
-Can your company demonstrate at the corporate level that it: a.
-Has systems in place to ensure its operations develop strategies and plans to develop local procurement opportunities? b.
-Has systems in place to ensure its operations actively include women in these strategies and plans? c.
+- Relevant assessment toolbox, toolkits or quidelines

+- Relevant management guidelines, standard

+- · Relevant operating procedures

+- Number of operations where strategies and plans have been implemented and statuses of these implementation processes

+- · Other relevant evidence

+The company has systems in place to ensure its operations develop local procurement opportunities, including for women.

+- a.
+Has systems in place to ensure its operations develop strategies and plans to develop local procurement opportunities? - b.
+Has systems in place to ensure its operations actively include women in these strategies and plans? - c.
 Systematically tracks the implementation of these strategies and plans?

-Examples of relevant Kinds of Evidence Relevant assessment toolbox, toolkits or guidelines Relevant management guidelines, standard Relevant operating procedures Number of operations where strategies and plans have been implemented and statuses of these implementation processes Other relevant evidence D.04.3 Action The company has systems in place to ensure its operations conduct and disclose regular assessments of the impacts of their activities on women, youth and children.
-Can your company demonstrate at the corporate level that it has systems in place to ensure its operations: a.
-Conduct and disclose regular assessment of the impacts of their activities on women? b.
-Conduct and disclose regular assessment of the impacts of their activities on youth? c.
+- Relevant assessment toolbox, toolkits or guidelines

+- Relevant management guidelines, standard

+- Relevant operating procedures

+- Number of operations where strategies and plans have been implemented and statuses of these implementation processes

+- Other relevant evidence

+The company has systems in place to ensure its operations conduct and disclose regular assessments of the impacts of their activities on women, youth and children.

+Can your company demonstrate at the corporate level that it has systems in place to ensure its operations:

+- a.
+Conduct and disclose regular assessment of the impacts of their activities on women? - b.
+Conduct and disclose regular assessment of the impacts of their activities on youth? - c.
 Conduct and disclose regular assessment of the impacts of their activities on children?

-Examples of relevant Kinds of Evidence Relevant assessment toolbox, toolkits guidelines operating procedures Relevant risk and impact assessments guidelines / frameworks / templates Detailed description of approach / process Other relevant evidence
+- Relevant assessment toolbox, toolkits guidelines operating procedures - Relevant risk and impact assessments guidelines / frameworks / templates - Detailed description of approach / process - · Other relevant evidence